Directional Disruptive And Stabilizing Selection

 The Interplay of Selection Modes: A Dynamic Process

 It's crucial to understand that these three modes of selection are not mutually exclusive.
-A population may experience different modes of selection simultaneously for different traits or at different times.
+Also, a population may experience different modes of selection simultaneously for different traits or at different times.
 Environmental changes can shift the selective pressures, leading to transitions between different modes of selection.
 The interaction of these modes contributes to the complex tapestry of evolution, generating the biodiversity we witness today.

 Frequently Asked Questions (FAQ)